7 Fantastic Homegrown Brands To Scour For Their Range Of Gorgeous Sarees

 2. Margazhi - Contemporary Design House

-This homegrown brand brings to you a range of extravagant and simple sarees that are rich in colour and texture while staying true to their roots.
+This homegrown brand brings you a range of extravagant and simple sarees that are rich in colour and texture while staying true to their roots.
 You can bag Khadi Cotton, Tussar Silks, Chinalapattu sarees that are defined by patterns, block prints and tie & dye designs and exclusive patchwork designs which is basically a visual treat.

 Price | Rs 4,500 Onwards